denpeshkov/cs-notes/Snoop-Based Multiprocessor Design.md

 ## Flow Control

-The cache has a data buffer for responses from the bus in addition to the [[Cache Memory#Write Buffer|write-back buffer]] to allow multiple transactions to be outstanding on the bus waiting for snoop and/or data responses from the controllers
+The cache has a data buffer for responses from the bus in addition to the [write-back buffer](Cache%20Memory.md#Write%20Buffer) to allow multiple transactions to be outstanding on the bus waiting for snoop and/or data responses from the controllers

 **Flow control** is used to handle buffers filling up and is implemented using **NACK** (negative acknowledgment) lines on the bus